peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/integration-and-messaging/1-sqs.md

     - Can be set between 0 seconds to 12 hours
     - Default 30 seconds
     - If it takes 15 minutes or greater and consumer fails to process the message, you must wait before processing the message again
-    - IF set to 30 seconds or lower and consumer needs time to process the message, another consumer will receive the message and will be processed more than once
+    - If set to 30 seconds or lower and consumer needs time to process the message, another consumer will receive the message and will be processed more than once
 - **ChangeMessageVisibility**
     - An API to change the visibility while processing a message
 - **DeleteMessage**